RonMeier/LoRa-Monitor/README.md

 You can flash your device directly using the [LoRa Monitor – Firmware Flasher](https://ronmeier.github.io/Lora-Web-Flasher)
 Note: Not all web browsers support flashing via the serial port.
 Please use a compatible browser (e.g., Chrome or Edge).
-The flash tool is only required for the initial installation.
-After that, all updates can be installed directly from the device UI using the built-in update function.

 After flashing, the device will open a WiFi access point (AP) named "Lora-Monitor".
 Connect your smartphone (or computer) to this network, then open 192.168.4.1 in your web browser.